emilymaxie/truffle-ballot/blog-post.md

 ## Truffle framework

-The [Truffle framework](http://truffleframework.com/) gives you a decent working enviornment for writing and deploying Solidity contracts.
+The [Truffle framework](http://truffleframework.com/) gives you a decent working environment for writing and deploying Solidity contracts.
 You can create a shell project really quickly utilizing the CLI.
 Additionally, it does the hard work of managing your contracts, tests and migrations all in one place.
 The project is still pretty young, but they have some decent tutorials and